nmn-pandey/brain-tumour-segmentation/readme.md

 7. 3D Convolution Layers for Interpolation​​.

 ### Evaluation
-Rigorous training and validation with a focus on the benefits of attention, deep supervision, and multi-objective loss.
-The performance of the three models, AR2B, AR2B-DeepSup, and Swin-AR2B-DeepSup, was evaluated based on several key metrics:
+Rigorous training and validation with a focus on the benefits of attention, deep supervision, and multi-objective loss, was performed.
+The performance of the three models, AR2B, AR2B-DeepSup, and Swin-AR2B-DeepSup, was evaluated based on several key metrics, including Accuracy, Loss, Dice Coefficients, Sensitivity, Specificity, and Precision.
-1. Dice Coefficients
-2. Sensitivity
-3. Specificity
-4. Precision

 These metrics were computed for each tumor class during both training and validation phases.
 The highest mean Dice Coefficient achieved during these phases was used to select the best epoch for each model.

 ### Performance

-1. AR2B Model: Achieved a minimum training loss of 0.145 but displayed occasional spikes indicating potential training instability.
-It achieved a minimum validation loss of 0.472 at Epoch 350, which then increased, suggesting overfitting.
+1. AR2B Model: Achieved the minimum training loss of 0.145 but displayed occasional spikes indicating potential training instability.
+It achieved a maximum validation dice of 0.691 at Epoch 350, which then decreased and the training loss increased, suggesting overfitting.
 2. AR2B-DeepSup Model: Maintained more stable training with fewer spikes and achieved minimum training losses of 0.330.
 During validation, this model surpassed the others, recording a mean Dice score of 0.795 at epoch 900.
 3. Swin-AR2B-DeepSup Model: Achieved minimum training losses of 0.533 and during validation reached a mean Dice score of 0.757 at epoch 950.